Skip to main content

 • Multi-Database Architecture: Organize data by environment, tenant, or application

-• Automatic Compaction: Merges small files for 10-50x faster queries
+• Automatic Compaction: Tiered (hourly/daily) file merging for 10-50x faster queries

 Why Arc?